throche/project_online-library-search-engine/README.md

 Open a terminal in `project` then enter :

-`python -m src.main_extractor` this generates indexes
+`python -m src.main_extractor` this generates indexes, you can open the file to toggle in/out certain function, see more in the [offline work : scripts](#offline-work-&-scripts)

 ## Server